Imagine how your mouth would feel if you stopped brushing your teeth.

-Between commercial foods, table scraps, and tasty treats, our dogs face an uphill battle to maintain a healthy mouth.
+Between commercial foods, table scraps, tasty treats, and even poop our dogs face an uphill battle to maintain a healthy mouth.

 However, dental chews can give you the edge, which is why we’re brushing up on two market leaders, to weigh up the pros and cons of Dentastix vs Greenies so you decide which is recommended for your dog.

 Down in the mouth